 This medicine comes with a Medication Guide.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

-Swallow the delayed-release capsule whole.
+- Swallow it whole.
 If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.

 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.